-Blue, which surrounds the whole, symbolizes the Royalty, red epitomizes the nation and white represents Buddhism.
+Blue, which borders the central part, symbolizes the Royalty, red epitomizes the nation and white represents Buddhism.
 The central emblem depicts the World Heritage Site of Angkor Wat.

 |Political System||Constitutional Monarchy|